Stephane-76/Skeepto/README.md

 - **MongoDB** — persistence (`Directory`, `Spreadsheet`, GridFS for large files)
 - **WebSocket** — real-time collaboration

+### Engine source

+This repository currently ships the engine as a **prebuilt WebAssembly binary** (`public/SkReactSpreadSheet.{mjs,wasm,wasm.map}`).
+The **C++ source will be published soon** so the calculation core can be built and audited like the rest of the stack.

+A **Rust rewrite** of the same engine is also underway, developed with **Claude**.
+The goal is a second implementation of the spreadsheet core, still compiled to WebAssembly, without changing the React UI or the Node.js server contract.

 See [`Node/Server/Model/DATABASE_SCHEMA.md`](./Node/Server/Model/DATABASE_SCHEMA.md)
 for the MongoDB schema, and [`docs/Import-Excel.md`](./docs/Import-Excel.md) to import `.xlsx` files.